rosschapman/internetross/blog.md

 <script src="https://gist.github.com/rosschapman/0812df06a1d25138de0fa9ed5ddcc763.js"></script>

-What I've done here is simply add a new Action notifier that represents a *distinct* type of mutation we want to effect against the store.
-In other words, a function that satisfies the new Product case.
-In other words, I've "narrowed" attention on the new case by leveraging semantics -- expanding the number of Action notifiers -- and what Zachary Tellman might describe as a too "natural" yet still "consistent" name.
-Regarding the semantics, note the payload doesn't even change; therefore our container will require similarly modest adjustments.
-Further, our container now is capable of dispatching messages to the store and effecting a mutation in just a single pass.
-This design gives us increased confidence that this display component -- our presentational leaf node(s) -- are more precisely responsible for render and event notification.
-(Perhaps the subtweet here is keeping events and messages 1:1, even if you wind up with similar or duplicate lines of code.)
+The modifications in this third example add a new Action notifier that represents the  *distinct* type of mutation we want to effect against the store.
+In other words, a function that satisfies the new Product case that *narrows* attention -- of the developer *and* program -- on the new case by leveraging semantics (ie expanding the number of Action notifiers).
+I fantasize that Zachary Tellman might describe the renaming as a too "natural" yet still "consistent" name (see <cite><a href="https://elementsofclojure.com/">Elements of Clojure</a></cite>).

+Furthermore, regarding the semantics, let's note that the payload doesn't even change.
+Therefore our container only requires similarly modest adjustments.
+Lastly, our container is now capable of dispatching messages to the store and effecting a mutation in just a single pass.

+Overall this design provides increased confidence that this display component, our presentational leaf node, is more precisely responsible for render and event notification.
+Perhaps the subtweet here is keeping events and messages 1:1, even if you wind up with similar or duplicate lines of code.

 # The will to better software companies
 Tags: *Semilattice, trees, coherence costs, critical theory, Christopher Alexander, Kojin Karatani*